TaoYang225/TaoYang225.github.io/content/publication/2021.acl-long.326/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing*
+# publication: In *Proceedings of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing*
-publication_short: In *ACL2021*
+publication_short: In ***ACL2021***, Main Conference, Pages 4229–4239, August 1–6, 2021.

 abstract: 'Existing text-based personality detection research mostly relies on data-driven approaches to implicitly capture personality cues in online posts, lacking the guidance of psychological knowledge.
 Psychological questionnaire, which contains a series of dedicated questions highly related to personality traits, plays a critical role in self-report personality assessment.
 We argue that the posts created by a user contain critical contents that could help answer the questions in a questionnaire, resulting in an assessment of his personality by linking the texts and the questionnaire.
 To this end, we propose a new model named Psychological Questionnaire enhanced Network (PQ-Net) to guide personality detection by tracking critical information in texts with a questionnaire.
 Specifically, PQ-Net contains two streams: a context stream to encode each piece of text into a contextual text representation, and a questionnaire stream to capture relevant information in the contextual text representation to generate potential answer representations for a questionnaire.
 The potential answer representations are used to enhance the contextual text representation and to benefit personality prediction.
 Experimental results on two datasets demonstrate the superiority of PQ-Net in capturing useful cues from the posts for personality detection.'